datalust/squirrel-json/README.md

 to perform very well for sparse deserialization of pre-validated JSON maps at the expense of being unsuitable for just about anything else.

+See [this blog post](https://blog.datalust.co/deserializing-json-really-fast/) for some more details!

 ## ⚠️ CAREFUL

 This library is designed for parsing pre-validated, minified JSON maps.
 It guarantees UB freedom